elvidence/RiskRodeoGear/README.md

  - This script utilises built-in subprocess to run osquery commands, hence no additional Python libraries are required for its execution.
   Simply ensure you have Python 3 installed.

  - Run the script with Python 3 by using the command 'python3 port_authority.py.
+It runs with command-line arguments allowing the user to specify the monitoring duration in seconds ('s') or minutes ('m').
+For example, to run the script for 10 minutes, use the command: 'sudo python port_authority.py -t 10m'.
+To run it for 30 seconds, use 'sudo python port_authority.py -t 30s'.
 ------------------
 ## 1984detector.py
 This script is an entropy tester designed to detect hidden malware in benign files.
 It combines Sample Entropy with Shingling to identify potential threats.